 We ask the government to prioritise measures that will facilitate rapid decarbonisation in a way that supports the levelling up agenda.
-This should include an end to all fossil fuel subsidies, including tax breaks for North Sea oil and gas, and an immediate ban on new public investment in fossil fuel projects including through UK Export Finance and ODA.
+This must include an end to all fossil fuel subsidies, including tax breaks for North Sea oil and gas, and an immediate ban on new public investment in fossil fuel projects.
+We welcome the pledge to end public investment in new fossil fuel projects abroad, and call for this to be implemented fully as soon as possible.
 While the government has argued that the UK has no fossil fuel subsidies, this is inaccurate: the WTO definition, accepted by the UK and almost all other countries, includes "government revenue that is otherwise due, foregone or not collected" such as reduced tax rates (which are the main type of fossil fuel subsidy in the UK).
+All fossil fuel subsidies must end.